 - Allow to cool at room temperature or in the refrigerator until completely set before handling.

 Carob can be tricky to melt as noted above, but being enveloped in warm melted peanut butter helps.
 Microwaving on short bursts and stirring frequently is key to getting a melted mix without overheating.
 I find (for my ingredients and equipment) microwaving for a total time of one minute at medium usually does the trick, but the mix can be returned for more heating if/as needed.
+For a little extra caution, you can pre-melt your peanut butter and stir in the carob to get it a head start on melting before adding any extra heat.

 Treat Making Tips and Tricks